geotrev/sri-lock/README.md

 Override the default configuration filename.

+### Debug mode

+Flags: `--debug`, `-d`

+Example usage: `paopu -d`

+If given, Paopu will spit out a `.paopu-cache` file so you can inspect the resolved paths, options, etc., being used by the tool.

 ## TL;DR what does this tool do, exactly?

 1. Paopu first reads your configuration file, then generates a temporary cache.
 The cache stores resource version numbers, SRI hashes, and normalized values derived from your config.
-2. Using the cache, Paopu searches and updates the files you defined in `targets`, updating only script tags using a CDN pattern and one of the paths you defined in `resources`.
+2. Using the cache, Paopu searches and updates the files you defined in `targets`, updating only script tags matching the given `urlPattern` and with `src` attributes containing a path you defined in `resources`.

-## TODO

-- Add more hashing options via config and cli: `128`, `384`, `512`?
-- Make `targetBasePath` a thing.
-- Make `moduleBasePath` a thing.